wangjunlem/msianspr-covid-faq/non-pca-my-to-sg.md

 ## What if my spouse/children are going over with me to Singapore? {#enter-sg-non-pr}

 If you are exiting the country with Malaysian citizen(s) who do not qualify for any approval exemptions listed in the JIM memo [here](https://www.facebook.com/imigresen/posts/3525366314196465) (please check JIM page in case this becomes outdated), then you will need to apply for [MyTravelPass] for them to exit the country at least 5 working days\* before your journey.
-Include all relevant supporting documents - your SPR NRIC and reentry permit, marriage/birth certificates, and an appeal letter at the bare minimum.
+Include all relevant supporting documents; the bare minimum would be
+- your Singapore PR NRIC(s)
+- your Singapore PR re-entry permit(s) _(a copy of it can be obtained [here][e-REP])_
+- marriage/birth certificates
+- an appeal letter

 Please submit your application only once until there is a response on your application.

 You will also need to submit an appeal to ICA for entry to Singapore for people not holding SPR; see [here](https://safetravel.ica.gov.sg/scpr-familial-ties-lane/requirements-and-process) for more info.
 Non-SC/non-SPR travellers will also require a valid negative COVID-19 to enter Singapore.
 See [here][MOH Presser SHN MY 14d] for more details.